filisko/php-docker/README.md

 ### Commands:

 - `./name.sh hello.dev`: Sets your domain as the configured one for nginx and SSL certificates.
 This allows you to work with HTTPS for local development.
-It uses `mkcert`  for generating the SSL certificates.
+It uses `mkcert`  for generating the SSL certificates so you need to install it before.
+Also, it will add the domain to /etc/hosts.
+This is also a requirement to make it work.

 In Ubuntu you can install it like this:
 ```sh